(Updated 28 March 2015)

 Prisoner of Conscience Gao Zhisheng 高智晟

-Group 22 has been working since March 2010 on the case of
+In March 2010, Group 22 began to work on the case of

 human rights lawyer Gao Zhisheng (pronounced Gow Jir-sheng).
 He was detained in

 February 2009 in Shaanxi Province, China.
 Except for a few weeks in 2010, his whereabouts were unknown

 for nearly three years.
 He was brutally tortured during his enforced disappearance and while he served a sentence in remote Shaya Prison from January 2012 until August 2014.
 When he was released from prison, he was suffering from many physical and mental problems resulting from the abuse he endured.
 As of March 2015, he is still under virtual house arrest at the home of his wife's family in Urumqi, but his health is gradually improving.

 Gao Zhisheng passed his bar exam in 1995 and went on to